From The Pandora's Boxx Project

-I’m of Italian descent from both parents, primarily Southern Italian.
-My father’s family is from Bari and my mother’s mostly from Naples.
+I’m of Southern Italian descent.
+My father's family is from Bari and my mother's primarily from Naples.

-Most of the family on both sides came here in the late 1800s, early 1900s, however my father’s father was born in Italy and emigrated to the United States as a young man.
+Most of the family from both parents emigrated here in the late 1800s, early 1900s, however my father’s father, Vito Roselli, was born in Italy and emigrated to the United States as a young man.
 He delivered ice for refrigerator boxes, then opened a gas station and worked on cars.
-The paternal side of the family presented their culture in a norm core way—extended family get-togethers in Bay Ridge, Brooklyn, pasta on Sundays with huge pots of sauce made from scratch, and my grandfather’s ever-present tomato plants.
-I always found it odd though, that despite an enormous amount of pride the family took in their Italian heritage, my father and his sisters were discouraged from speaking Italian growing up.
+I remember looking at his fingers with permanent half-moons of grease under the nails and thinking they were so beautiful!
+The paternal side of the family had extended family get-togethers in Bay Ridge, Brooklyn—pasta on Sundays with huge pots of sauce made from scratch, and my grandfather’s ever-present tomato plants.
+I always found it odd that despite an enormous amount of pride the family took in their Italian heritage, my father and his sisters were discouraged from speaking Italian growing up.

 Both my parents were the first of their families to attend and graduate from college.
 I was born in 1960, the oldest of six.
 There’s only nine years between me and my youngest brother.
 We didn’t have much money growing up but lacked for nothing.
 My siblings and I continue to be very close.

 Italian culture is very patriarchal, but so was America, and my family was no different.
 My mom loved art and had the voice of an angel but was discouraged from pursuing anything beyond the church choir.
-My ability to draw anything I saw manifested early and was encouraged by both parents.
-I went to Rhode Island School of Design.
-I started out in the Illustration Department and moved into painting.
-I didn’t know fully yet what being an artist really entailed, only knew I was one.
+My ability to draw manifested early and was encouraged by both parents.
+I went to Rhode Island School of Design to study Illustration or fashion design and moved quickly into painting when I realized I could be a painter.
+I didn’t know fully yet what being an artist really entailed, only knew that I was one.
 My father certainly didn’t; he thought I’d graduate with all my great talent and get a great job, then a great husband.
-The only problem is that women had a hard time getting the great job, and I didn’t want a husband.
+The only problem is I didn’t want a job that left me no time to paint, and I didn’t want a husband.
 That was the time though, both in art and in the greater society, and my dad was a man of his time.

-My artwork and life became about struggling against the boundaries I was coming across—within my studio practice, my lovers, my physicality.
-Until beginning work on the Pandora’s BoxX Project, I hadn’t realized that identifying and empathizing with the origin of those boundaries was just as important as breaking them.
+My artwork and life became about struggling against the boundaries I was coming across— within my studio practice, my lovers, my physicality.
+Until beginning work on my current series, Pandora’s BoxX Project, I hadn’t realized that identifying and empathizing with the origin of those boundaries was just as important as breaking them.

 Claudia DeMonte, 2019, archival ink jet print, 18 x 24 inches